ks024/Django-Web-Framework/Module-3/Admin.md

 ### 7.4 Enforcing Permissions in Templates

-You can check permissions directly in templates:
+Check permissions directly in templates:

 ```django
 {% if user.has_perm('myapp.change_mymodel') %}